AIasd/FusED/README.md

 The failure cases can be found in `~/Docuements/self-driving-cars/ADFuzz/run_results_op/<algorithm_name>/<route_type>/<route_type>/<m>/<folder_with_starting_time>/bugs`.
 In particular, under each subfolder, the folder `front` contains all the front camera images.

-### Rerun scenarios using the best sensor prediction to check fusion errors
+### Rerun collision scenarios using the best sensor fusion to analyze if they are fusion errors
 Move all the subfolders in `~/Docuements/self-driving-cars/ADFuzz/run_results_op/<algorithm_name>/<route_type>/<route_type>/<m>/<folder_with_starting_time>/bugs` to `~/openpilot/tools/sim/op_script/rerun_folder`, then in `~/openpilot/tools/sim/op_script`,
 ```
 python rerun_carla_op.py -p rerun_folder -m2 best_sensor -w 2.5